Revised October 2020

 4. If the candidate wishes to waive the right to review the letters of recommendation, he or she must fill out the college waiver form before the letters are requested.

 5. The department chair will write to each reference to request letters of recommendation.
-This should be done at least two months before completed packets are due in the College office (typically around the second week of October).
+This should be done at least two months before completed packets are due in the College Office.
 The request will indicate whether the candidate has waived the right to review the letters of recommendation.

-7. The faculty members at or above the rank sought by a nominee for promotion (the tenured faculty members, in the case of a nominee for tenure) will meet for a discussion and assessment.
-The file should be available to the appropriate faculty members for at least one week prior to this meeting.
+6. The faculty members at or above the rank sought by a nominee for promotion (the tenured faculty members, in the case of a nominee for tenure) will meet for a discussion and assessment.
+The promotion (tenure) dossier should be available to those faculty members at least one week prior to this meeting.
 The secret ballot of the unit faculty eligible to vote shall be distributed no earlier than one day following the meeting.

 IV.
 Tenure upon Appointment